The darkness reignites discontent: Reports of pot-banging protests in Centro Habana

 Reference image created with Artificial IntelligencePhoto © ChatGPT

-The new protests come just one day after residents of Cayo Hueso staged another massive protest to denounce that they had received only an hour and a half of electricity in nearly two days.
+The new protests occur just a day after residents of Cayo Hueso held another massive protest with pots and pans to complain that they had received only an hour and a half of electricity in almost two days.

-The demonstrations coincide with a critical situation for the National Electric System.
+The protests coincide with a critical situation for the National Electric System.
 In recent days, the Electric Union has reported deficits close to 2,000 megawatts, while several generating units remain out of service due to breakdowns or maintenance.

 Filed under: